-LOGO ELLEN M. HANCOCK, 53 Executive Vice President Technology Office, Apple Computer Inc. Ms. Hancock joined Apple in July, 1996.
+Executive Vice President Technology Office, Apple Computer Inc. Ms. Hancock joined Apple in July, 1996.
 Prior to joining Apple, Ms. Hancock was Executive Vice President and Chief Operating Officer, National Semiconductor.
 Ms. Hancock joined National Semiconductor in September, 1995.
 Prior to joining National Semiconductor, she was Senior Vice President and Group Executive at IBM.
-Ms. Hancock is on the boards of directors of Aetna and Siemens Business Communications Systems, Inc. She is also on the Board of Trustees of Marist College.
+Ms. Hancock is on the board of directors of Aetna and Siemens Rolm Communications Inc. She is also on the board of trustees of Marist College.